How to truncate in Python

 print(f"Original: {number}, Truncated: {truncated}")--OUTPUT--Original: 3.14159, Truncated: 3

-The built-in int() function offers the most direct path to truncation.
-When you pass a floating-point number to int(), it doesn't perform any mathematical rounding.
-Instead, it simply discards everything after the decimal point, effectively chopping off the fractional part.
+The int() function offers the most direct way to truncate a floating-point number.
+When you pass a float like 3.14159 to int(), it doesn’t round the number.
+It simply discards everything after the decimal point, leaving you with the integer part, which in this case is 3.

 Common truncation methods